 The Framework of COBIT

-COBIT also have five crucial principles.
+COBIT also has five crucial principles.
 The role of these principles differs from those of COSO.

 The five principles include: